Oroku-baka Tomb: Stone lions

-In Okinawa, siisis are generally protective divinities associated to villages or individual residences, but there is a tradition in China that places siisis as tomb protectors as well.
-Protective siisis also exist for the royal mausoleum of Tama-udun in Shuri and for the eastern room (King Shoo Nii(Shō Nei)'s tomb) of Urasii juuduri(Urasoe yōdore).
-The siisis of Tama-udun, that have been designated as tangible cultural property at the prefectural level, show the same position with their front legs higher.
+In Okinawa, shishis are generally protective divinities associated to villages or individual residences, but there is a tradition in China that places shishis as tomb protectors as well.
+Protective shishis also exist for the royal mausoleum of Tama-udun in Shuri and for the eastern room (King Shō Nei's tomb) of Urasoe yōdore.
+The shishis of Tama-udun, that have been designated as tangible cultural property at the prefectural level, show the same position with their front legs higher.

-The stone lions of the Uruku-baka are important historical documents because they are rare exemples in Okinawa of siisis associated with tombs, because also of their likening to the siisis of Tama-udun and because they give light on historical techniques for stone sculpture.
+The stone lions of the Oroku-baka tomb are important historical documents because they are rare exemples in Okinawa of shishis associated with tombs, because also of their likening to the shishis of Tama-udun and because they give light on historical techniques for stone sculpture.
 They have been designated as tangible cultural properties, "sculpture" category, at the municipal level (市指定有形文化財[彫刻]).